infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 Run the `infinit-volume` command by prefixing it with the environment variable `INFINIT_HOME=$PWD/test/home` to tell the command where to look for the configuration files required for this test.

 ```
-$ INFINIT_HOME=$PWD/test/home/ ./bin/infinit-volume --mount --as demo-user --name infinit/demo-volume --mountpoint $PWD/test/mountpoint/ --fetch --cache
+$ INFINIT_HOME=$PWD/test/home/ ./bin/infinit-volume --mount --as demo --name infinit/demo --mountpoint $PWD/test/mountpoint/ --fetch-endpoints --cache
 ```

-This command mounts the volume named ‘infinit/demo-volume’ on behalf of the user ‘demo-user’ and makes it accessible through the mount point `test/mountpoint/`.
+This command mounts the volume named ‘infinit/demo’ on behalf of the user ‘demo’ and makes it accessible through the mount point `test/mountpoint/`.

-That’s it, you can now access the files in the ‘demo-volume’ by browsing the mount point as you would any other POSIX-compliant filesystem.
+That’s it, you can now access the files in the ‘demo’ by browsing the mount point as you would any other POSIX-compliant filesystem.

 ```
 $ ls test/mountpoint/